The state joined the union on January 2, 1788 – State No 04/13

 • March 29 – Lafayette leaves the capital early in the morning and reaches Macon, Georgia by noon.

 He then enters Creek Indian territory and visits the Old Creek Indian agency in Crawford County, Georgia.

-• March 30 -Still travelling through Creek country, the traveling party spends the night in a bark-covered log cabins in present-day Chattahoochee County GA
+• March 30 -Still traveling through Creek country, the traveling party spends the night in a bark-covered log cabin in present-day Chattahoochee County GA

 Chattahoochee County, GA

 • March 31 – Crosses the Chattahoochee River into Alabama and stays in Fort Mitchell.
 Route west to Montgomery via military escort through Creek territory.